lwang67/ST558_project1/README.md

 ## Li Wang
 ## 6/22/2022

-I write code using the rmarkdown::render function to output your .Rmd file to a file called README.md.

 ```{r, eval = FALSE}
 rmarkdown::render("../ST558_project1/README.md",output_format = "github_document")
 ```

 # Goal
 My goal with this project is to create a vignette about contacting the [COVID19 API] (https://documenter.getpostman.com/view/10808728/SzS8rjbc) using functions I create to query, parse, return well-structured data, and then I will use the functions to obtain data from the API and do some exploratory data analysis.